 At the moment, we need an average of five days to consider applications, but you should always remember to apply well in advance.

-Once you have applied, you will receive two emails, one confirming receipt of your application together with a case number, and one confirming receipt of your payment.
+Once you have applied, you will receive an email confirming receipt of your application, a case number and confirmation of receipt of your payment.

 Should you have any questions or need to forward additional documentation for your case, you should answer the email received together with your case number.